agaldemas/smartdatamodels-mcp/README.md

 ### MCP Server Configuration

+The Smart Data Models MCP server supports two transport modes:

+- **stdio**: Standard input/output mode (default) - recommended for most use cases
+- **sse**: Server-Sent Events mode - for web-based integrations and custom setups

+#### STDIO Mode (Default)

+The stdio mode is the standard way to run the MCP server and is recommended for most AI assistant integrations.

 ### Cline MCP Server Configuration

 To configure the smart-data-models-mcp server for use with Cline, add the following to your Cline MCP settings file: